Word Order

 Tip!

-When the direct question starts with a wh-word, the indirect question also starts with that question word.
-However, the word order of the indirect question is like a statement, not like a question.
+When the direct question starts with an interrogative pronoun or adverb, the indirect question starts with the same interrogative word.
+However, the word order of indirect questions is like a statement, not a question.
 For example:

 She asked: "where are you going?" → She asked where you are going.